BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 Loss of multiple sites can cause asset loss, depending on how much optional resilience was used:

 1. **Loss of Home + Primary.** The only things left are a MicroSD at Secondary Storage and whatever's in the Cloud.
 Recovery is only possible if care was taken in backing up access info to the cloud.
 If the user has the Passport Backup Words in the Cloud and if they have Apple login information somewhere such as Lastpass, and if they know the PIN to a previous apple device, then they can restore one seed off the MicroSD at the Secondary Storage and another from iCloud.
 But without optional Cloud backup, the assets are lost.
-1. **Loss of Home + Secondary.** The Passport MicroSD at Primary Storage may be used to recover a seed provided Passport Backup Words were put in Cloud; Gordian Seed Tool can be rebuilt from iCloud, possibly requiring login information at Primary Storage.
+1. **Loss of Home + Secondary.** The Passport MicroSD at Primary Storage may be used to recover a seed provided Passport Backup Words were put in Cloud; Gordian Seed Tool can be rebuilt from iCloud, possibly requiring login information also stored at Primary Storage.
 If the Passport Backup Words were not backed up to the Cloud, and they are not known, the assets are lost.
 1. **Loss of Primary + Secondary.** Passport and Gordian Seed Tool remain available at home.
+Lots of new backups should be made.
 1. **Loss of Home, Primary Storage, and Secondary Storage.** One key may still remain available in iCloud, if Gordian Seed Tool can be rebuilt, but that's insufficient to sign multisigs: the assets are definitely lost.

 **SINGLE LOCATION LOSS: HOW TO REBUILD?**